nzmpi/evm-runners-solutions/README.md

 - `id` is the ID of the level, e.g. 3 for S01E03
 - `file` is the filename of the template file
 - `contract` is the name of the contract (i.e. the level name)
-- `type` is the type of the challenge, e.g. loops, math, etc.
+- `type` is the type of the level, e.g. loops, math, etc.
-- `description` is the description of the challenge
+- `description` is the description of the level